isomerpages/govtech-gobusiness-main/_run-and-grow/intellectual-property/about-ip.md

 4. **Legal protection:** IP can provide legal protection for businesses, including the ability to sue for infringement and the right to defend against claims of infringement.
 This can help businesses enforce their rights and avoid costly legal disputes.

-As a business, ignoring IP management can lead to legal liabilities, including the risk of being sued for infringement or for using others’ IP without permission.
-Legal disputes can be costly and time-consuming — they can result in significant damage to your finances and reputation, or even the business’ ability to operate.
+As a business, ignoring IP management can lead to legal liabilities, including the risk of being sued for infringement or for using someone else’s IP without permission.
+Legal disputes can be costly and time-consuming — they can result in significant damage to your finances and reputation, or even your business’ ability to operate.

 ----